 There are many free screen sharing tools that you can choose from, including TeamViewer, Skype, Join.me, and Google Hangouts.

 Not looking for screen sharing software?
 Check out our other lists of top PM tools:

 - The need for screen sharing pairs well with the need for remote communication.
 Try one of these 10 Best Communication Tools.

 - If screen sharing isn’t for you, you might need some other form of digital collaboration to connect your teams: 10 Online Collaboration Tools To Boost Your Project’s Efficiency.

-Overviews of the Screen Share Apps and Hardware
+Overviews of the Screen Share Apps

 Here’s a brief description of each of the screen sharing apps and hardware that are featured on this list.

 1. Google Hangouts – Join or start a meeting right from your web browser with this easy communication software product from Google.

 Google Hangouts is a communication tool designed, as the name suggests, by Google and is a product housed within the G Suite package of solutions.
 From inside Hangouts, screen sharing can be launched via the menu bar, which will open a new window for the feature.

 Obviously, free-to-use software appeals to the Value for Cost segment of our evaluation criteria; Google Hangouts is also robust enough to satisfy most small business needs plus it’s easy to get started using.